redcross/smoke-alarm-portal/INSTALL.md

         or set up a whole new environment, e.g., "demo" (e.g., based on the "test" example).

-        If you don't know to set up a database username / password, it will be explained in step 7.
+        (Don't worry if you don't know how to set up a database username / password; that will be explained in a later step.)

   * Do `cp config/recipients.sql.tmpl config/recipients.sql`, then edit the latter.